Meet the Staff

 Membership/Pastoral Care Secretary

 Carol has been with Westminster since September 1990 and has also been a member since May 1996.
-Her responsibilities include secretarial support for Laurie Davis and John Shonle, which includes the Evangelism, Hospitality and Membership Committee, Fellowship Committee, Deacons, Older Adult Ministry Team, Support Groups, and Stephen Ministry.
+Her responsibilities include secretarial support for Laurie Davis and Susan Hamilton, which includes the Evangelism, Hospitality and Membership Committee, Fellowship Committee, Deacons, Support Groups, and Stephen Ministry.
 She also maintains the church membership records and attendance.
-Carol and her husband, Scott, have been married for 11 years, and together they have five grown children and eight grandchildren, which keep them very busy.
+Carol and her husband, Scott, have been married for 14 years, and together they have five grown children and nine grandchildren, which keep them very busy.
 Hobbies include camping, scrapbooking, and reading.

 AAmanda began working at Westminster in July 2002 after working for several years in long-term care, including Brookhaven and Friendship Village.
 Her title is Secretary for Music, Christian Education and Mission, but many tasks include publicity for music events, mailings, answering phones and designing the layout for The Chimes, among other things.
 Amanda lives in Arcanum with her husband, Todd and their kids, twins Morgan and Hunter, and youngest daughter, Davy.
 You may have seen her around the Dayton area singing in The Dayton Bach Society, Musica!, at the Brookville Community Theater, or playing softball at Golden Gate Park.
 In addition to singing and theater, Amanda enjoys sewing, knitting and shopping.

 Kate supports the communications areas of the church including layout, design, and printing.
 She graduated from Marion Technical College with an Associate of Applied Business in Office Information Technology.
 A life-long animal lover, Kate shifted career paths in 1995, attending the National K9 School for Dog Trainers, and opening her own dog-training and pet-sitting business in 1996.
 Though she has returned to full-time office work, she still teaches dog obedience classes as a volunteer at Dayton Dog Training Club.
 Currently, her spare time revolves around her pack of Belgian Shepherd Dogs (photos at www.genesisbelgians.com).
 Kate lived most of her life in Marion, Ohio, and moved to the Dayton area in November 2007.